alehyen/offline-sync/README.md

 ## Running the project

 ### Prerequisites
-Node version 8.10 or later, npm version 3.5 or later Since Service Workers works only with https we need a way to fetch the profiles data from the local server through https, I'm using [ngrok](https://ngrok.com/) for that, feel free to use whatever comfortable for you.
+Node version 8.10 or later, npm version 3.5 or later.
+Since Service Workers works only with https we need a way to fetch the profiles data from the local server through https, I'm using [ngrok](https://ngrok.com/) for that, feel free to use whatever comfortable for you.

 In the root directory type `node server.js` to start the server and if you are using ngrok type